spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 <img width="600" src="https://github.com/user-attachments/assets/2cb2085e-acd0-4096-b646-040eedcae654" />

-The first time you need to use dynamic commitments, you must add permissions at the tenant level so Spot can connect to Azure cluster environments.
+The first time you use dynamic commitments, you must add permissions at the tenant level so Spot can connect to Azure cluster environments.

 These permissions give you access to all the resources under the same tenant.
 You need these permissions to turn on virtual node group-level dynamic commitments.

 >IMPORTANT: If this step is unsuccessful, check your Azure environment.